01 Getting Started

 Screenshot showing how you can drag-and-drop an element onto the canvas

-We clicked the Gear icon to configure the text.
+We clicked the Gear icon to configure the Text.
 The Text Settings screen opened.

 Screenshot of the text element Gear icon located in the menu

-We added the text in the field.
+We added the Text in the field.

 Screenshot of the text settings menu content tab